hSueki/dscage-pe2/README.md

 	        Save these BED files to `/path/to/reference/hierarchical_intersect/`<br/>
 >[!NOTE]
->When you cannot prepare these annotation bed files, you can still run the pipeline and obtain simple results without annotating the CAGE tags.
+>When you cannot prepare these annotation BED files, you can still run the pipeline and obtain simple results without annotating the CAGE tags.
 <br/>

 4. Create the STAR index

-	Save the fasta file of genome as `/path/to/reference/STAR/genome.fa`. <br/>
+	Save the FASTA file of genome as `/path/to/reference/STAR/genome.fa`. <br/>
    You will also need to create a STAR index.

 	Start Docker or Singularity container with mounted reference directory.